MicrosoftDocs/winrt-api/windows.ui.popups/messagedialog_commands.md

 To delay interaction with commands for a short period when the dialog is first shown, set the *AcceptUserInputAfterDelay* option with [MessageDialogOptions](messagedialogoptions.md).

+A maximum number of 3 [UICommand](uicommand.md) objects can be added, and an exception will be thrown if adding over 3.

 ## -examples

 ## -see-also